LARP: Learner-Agnostic Robust Data Prefiltering: Related work

 \section{Related work}

-This work is the first, to the best of our knowledge, to present a theoretical framework for prefiltering datasets with the goal of protecting the accuracy of a pre-specified set of downstream learning algorithms.
+We are, to our knowledge, the first to give a theoretical framework for data prefiltering to protect the downstream accuracy of a specified learner set.
 To put our work in perspective, we survey relevant works and discuss similarities and differences with our approach.